restful-ma/rama-cli/docs/metrics/LackOfMessageLevelCohesion.md

-# Lack of Message-Level Cohesion (LoCmsg)
+# Lack of Message-Level Cohesion (LoC<sub>msg</sub>)

 ## Overview

-The Lack of Message-Level Cohesion (LoCmsg) represents a measure for the cohesion inside an interface.
+The Lack of Message-Level Cohesion (LoC<sub>msg</sub>) represents a measure for the cohesion inside an interface.
-The LoCmsg uses the similarity between two operations by comparing their `input data` with each other and by comparing their `output data` with each other to calculate the cohesion.
+The LoC<sub>msg</sub> uses the similarity between two operations by comparing their `input data` with each other and by comparing their `output data` with each other to calculate the cohesion.

 * `input data` is the combination of path parameters, query parameters and the request body.
 The input data can be seen as a single data object which has path parameters, query parameters and the request body as sub-properties.
 * `output data` is the combination of all responses.
 The output data can be seen as a single data object which has all responses as sub-properties.

 The similarity of `input data` between two operations and `output data` between two operations is calculated with:

 * `inputDataSimilarity  = commonInputDataProperties / unionOfAllInputDataProperties`
 * `outputDataSimilarity  = commonOutDataProperties / unionOfAllOutDataProperties`

 After that the similarity between operations is calculated with the formula: